SoundSticks: Development

 Harman Kardon's partnership with Apple dates back to 1999 when they provided Odyssey stereo speakers built into the iMac G3.
-In October 1999 Steve Jobs announced the iSub, a 6-inch subwoofer that connected over USB and was only compatible with slot-loading iMacs G3s and PowerPC Macs with Apple Pro Speakers, not working on the later Intel-based Macs.
-Apple introduced a software implementation to adjust the frequency range of the iMac's internal speakers so they would not overlap with the iSub, and increased the iMac's maximum volume as the speakers no longer had to produce deep bass.
-It retailed for $99.
+In October 1999, Apple CEO Steve Jobs announced the iSub, a 6-inch subwoofer that connected over USB and was only compatible with slot-loading iMacs G3s and PowerPC Macs with Apple Pro Speakers, not working on the later Intel-based Macs.
+Apple introduced a software implementation to adjust the frequency range of the iMac's internal speakers so they would not overlap with the iSub, which increased the iMac's maximum volume as the speakers no longer had to produce deep bass.
+The iSub retailed for $99.
 It was designed by Jony Ive, and used clear plastic to match the aesthetic of Apple's product line at the time.
-Ive designed it like a wind instrument so "sound could flow freely."
+Ive said he designed it like a wind instrument so "sound could flow freely."

 Harman Kardon and Apple next designed SoundSticks, a 2.1 system with a new revision of the iSub, which were introduced at the July 2000 Macworld expo.
 Apple led the industrial design and mechanical engineering to have them fit into its product family.
 The satellite speakers used Odyssey speakers similar to those in the iMac G3 and feature four drivers.
 Plug-and-play support for SoundSticks was added in Mac OS 9.0.4.
-SoundSticks were available along with the similarly-designed Pro Speakers, which were also designed by Harman Kardon in collaboration with Apple, but were branded as an Apple product.
+SoundSticks were available along with the similarly designed Pro Speakers, which were also designed by Harman Kardon in collaboration with Apple, but were branded as an Apple product.

 SoundSticks II were released in 2004, adding capacitive volume control buttons and a 3.5mm mini-jack input, replacing the previous USB input.
 SoundSticks III were released in 2009 and changed the styling slightly using black highlights, instead of green and blue of the original SoundSticks and the SoundSticks II, and changed the color of the LED in the iSub to white.
 An updated version of SoundSticks III with Bluetooth connectivity, dubbed SoundSticks Wireless, was introduced in 2012.
 Harman Kardon also carried over the iSub's design for their line of Aura all-in-one speakers.
 In 2020, Harman Kardon released SoundSticks 4 which marked the product's first major external redesign.
 The satellite speakers have white translucent plastic drivers and redesigned stands, while the subwoofer is domed and has a thinner profile and a rippled surface design.

 Apple retailed SoundSticks as late as 2015 but has since removed them from their store.
 They are still sold by Harman Kardon.